Dioon: Distribution

-Prehistorical Distribution
+Prehistorical distribution

 At the beginning of the Cenozoic, about 65.5 million years ago, the distribution area of Dioon probably included most of North America.
-Fossil found in northern Alaska from the Eocene (33.9 - 55.8 ka) indicate this.
-While the climate was still very warm at the beginning of this geological age, around 2.8 million years ago, the early ice age began with the icing of the North Pole, causing the distribution of Dioon to shrink very sharply.
+Fossil found in northern Alaska from the Eocene epoch (55.8 - 33.9 Ma) indicate this.

+While the climate was still very warm compared to today at the end of the Eocene, around 2.8 million years ago, the early ice age began with the icing of the North Pole, causing the distribution of Dioon to shrink very sharply.

-In the Paleocene (55.8 - 65.5 ka) Dioon was next to Zamia and Anemia the only today neotropical genus that was still present in the flora of Alaska.
-During the Tertiary period, about 2.6 million years ago, Dioons died in almost all of North America with only a few relic collections remained in a small area in Central America, where today still the diversity center of the genus lies.
+In the Paleocene (66 - 55.8 Ma) Dioon was next to Zamia and Anemia the only today neotropical genus that was still present in the flora of Alaska.
+During the Tertiary period, about 2.6 million years ago, Dioon died out in almost all of North America with only a few small and isolated relic populations remaining in Central America, where today still the diversity center of this genus lies.

 A spread to South America was not possible because the two continents were not connected until about 3 million years ago.
-After that, the size of the seeds was the main obstacle to further spreading Dioon into the Caribbean and further south.
+After the Isthmus of Panama formed the size of its seeds has been speculated to have been the main obstacle to the further spreading of Dioon into the Caribbean and continental South America.

 Ecology

-Pollination of Dioon by wind pollination or by animals, has not yet been determined.
-The nature of the pollen (light, dry, very large number) rather suggests a wind pollination, also increases the number of fertilized ovules in the immediate vicinity of a pollen source.
+The method of pollination for Dioon plants, whether by wind or animals, has not yet been conclusively determined.
+The characteristics of the pollen, such as being light, dry, and present in large quantities, suggest wind pollination, which would result in more fertilized ovules near the source of pollen.

-On the other hand, the inverse position of the ovules speaks against wind pollination, as the pollen is difficult to escape there and fall mainly on the sterile sections in the cone.
-For cycads of the genus Zamia already a pollination by the weevil Rhopalotria mollis has been detected.
-Species of the genus Rhopalotria could also be found in cones of Dioon, in which there was also a large number of beetles of the genus Pharaxonotha, which feed on pollen indicating pollination by animals.
+However, the arrangement of the ovules in Dioon plants does not support wind pollination, as the pollen has difficulty reaching them and tends to land on the sterile parts of the cone.
+In contrast, some cycads in the Zamia genus are known to be pollinated by the weevil Rhopalotria mollis.
+Similarly, in Dioon cones, there is evidence of a large number of beetles from the genus Pharaxonotha, which consume pollen, indicating possible pollination by animals.